 EXAMPLES | noun the ancient Greek queen of heaven, a daughter of Cronus and Rhea and the wife and sister of Zeus.

-Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018
+Based on the Random House Unabridged Dictionary, © Random House, Inc. 2019

 Examples from the Web for hera Historical Examples of hera

 Hera's temple fell in, and Hermes stood uncovered to the sky.